Dominick Fernow

 Ian Dominick Fernow is an American experimental musician, poet and multimedia artist.
 He is best known for extreme music released under the stage name Prurient, as well as numerous other aliases including Vatican Shadow, Rainforest Spiritual Enslavement and Christian Cosmos.
 His first releases date back to 1998, the same year in which he founded the record label Hospital Productions.

 Life

-Fernow hails from Wisconsin and his mother is the poet and former Wisconsin Public Radio host Jean Feraca.
+Fernow hails from Wisconsin and his mother is the poet and former radio host Jean Feraca.
 He recounts his entrance into public school and his exposure to death metal and tape trading as early sources of musical interest.
 In particular, Fernow cites the death metal band Deicide's album Once upon the Cross as, "frightening ...
 A huge record for me, still to this day."

 Fernow has resided in Providence, New York City, Los Angeles, and Berlin, and runs the labels Hospital Productions and Bed of Nails.